 Have An Adventure

 Falconry Excursions.
-Put on a glove and try your hand at falconry.
-This is a fantastic way to spend a few hours with Falconry Excursions stable of eagles, owls, falcons and hawks.
+Spend a few hours with Falconry Excursions stable of eagles, owls, falcons and hawks.
+Goshen, NY

 Explore the castle ruins of Bannerman Castle.
 In a glorious state of decay on Pollepel Island, Bannerman can be toured in several ways: walking tours through the Bannerman Castle Trust, via passenger boat, and through kayak tours.
 See the website for all the details and individual tour websites. www.bannermancastle.org